nesnes/teleplot/README.md

 - `trajectoryTimestamped:1:1:1627551892437;2:2:1627551892448;3:3:1627551892459|xy`

 ### Publishing text format telemetries
-- text format telemetries contain a string rather than numbers.
+- text format telemetries contain a string rather than numbers (with or without timestamp).

 - `motor_4_state:Turned On|g`
+- `motor_4_state:1627551892437:Turned On|g`

 ### Publishing multiple points
 /!\ does not work for text format telemetries.